-Search committees should look at the range of areas and the breadth of responsibility that candidates have had in their current and prior positions and at their experience in interacting with groups outside the library.
+Search committees and recruiters should look at the range of areas and the breadth of responsibility that candidates have had in their current and prior positions and at their experience in interacting with groups outside the library.
 The candidates' record of professional activities can be reviewed for evidence of further involvement with information issues and leadership in professional associations.
 These are valuable not only for the experience candidates gain but also as evidence of their visibility to peers.
 Candidates can also demonstrate leadership and contact with constituencies through university service.
 The relevance and depth of these activities ought to be evaluated, not just their existence.

 The conventional career path to an academic health sciences library director position may progress through a deputy or associate director position at a comparable library or may move from another director position, such as from a smaller to a larger library.
-In some libraries, division or department heads may have had a level of responsibility analogous to deputy or associate director positions.
+In some libraries division or department heads may have had a level of responsibility analogous to deputy or associate director positions.
+Libraries are tending to create flatter organizational structures which may not provide the conventional growth opportunities described above.
 Depending on the organizational structure of the library, leadership roles may be defined in other ways as well.
-Search committees should be open to consideration of candidates with other, more diverse, backgrounds or with nontraditional career paths to a directorship.
+Search committees and recruiters should be open to consideration of candidates with other, more diverse, backgrounds or with nontraditional career paths to a directorship.
 Hospital library directors have expertise in information services in clinical and education settings and have made successful transitions to positions in academic libraries.
 Candidates may also come from other settings in the health environment or university library systems.
 In some cases, committees will want to be open to candidates without traditional experience or positions at the top level of leadership.